wix-playground/dapperdox/README.md

 Swaggerly then needs to be told about this local assets directory for it to pick up the override, which is achieved through the configuration parameter `-assets-dir`, passed to swaggerly when starting.
 For example, to pick up the example above, use `-assets-dir=examples/apikey_injection/assets`.

+## Versioning

+To be completed

+## Dependencies

+### `go-swagger`

+Swaggerly depends on a fork of [go-swagger](https://github.com/zxchris/go-swagger) as it's specification parser.
+This fork adds missing support for complex object response (arrays of objects), and the Swaggerly specific versioning scheme.